 An educated community is a safe community

-Prevention: Public education on the causes of wildfire can help prevent them.
+Prevention: Public education on the causes of wildfires can help prevent them.
 Nationally, nearly 9 out of 10 wildfires are caused by humans.
 The main causes of human-ignited wildfires are campfires left unattended, debris burning, hot ashes and BBQ coals, and vehicles or equipment that throw sparks.
 Communications campaigns and signs in areas prone to wildfires can help drive awareness of the risks.

 Evacuation planning: How can you contact constituents quickly when a wildfire strikes?
 What wildfire evacuation routes are established?
 Wildfires can be unpredictable and fast-moving.
 Considering questions like these and educating constituents early and often will ensure that you and your residents are not caught off guard.
-Constituents should be prepared to evacuate their homes and businesses at a moment's notice, and be made aware of pre-established evacuation routes and emergency shelter locations through a public facing GIS and other regular communication.
+Constituents should be prepared to evacuate their homes and businesses at a moment's notice and be made aware of pre-established evacuation routes and emergency shelter locations through a public-facing GIS and other regular communication.